PeppeL-G/course-material/src/courses/client-server-communication/written-examination.md

 On this page you find information about the examination test `Written Examination`.

 ## Number of credits
 The `Written Examination` test is worth 2 credits.
-You will primarily prepare for it by completing the [Project Work](project-work/), so don't expect to use 2 credits of time studying for the `Written Examination` only.
+You will primarily prepare for it by completing the [Laboratory Work](laboratory-work/) and the [Project Work](project-work/), so don't expect to use 2 credits of time studying for the `Written Examination` only.

 ## Digital Exam
 The `Written Examination` test is an Inspera exam; a digital exam you write on a school computer.
 More information about Inspera exams can be found on [the JU page *Digital Exam*](https://ju.se/student/en/digital-exam.html).